MicrosoftDocs/win32/desktop-src/Bluetooth/bluetooth-and-wsalookupservicebegin-for-device-inquiry.md

 ---
 title: Bluetooth and WSALookupServiceBegin for Device Inquiry
 description: This topic describes how to use the WSALookupServiceBegin function to perform an inquiry of both visible and ghosted devices.
-For more information, see Discovering Bluetooth Devices and Services. ms.assetid: '32fa710f-8645-4cf3-a882-cc032d66d979'
+For more information, see Discovering Bluetooth Devices and Services. ms.assetid: 32fa710f-8645-4cf3-a882-cc032d66d979
+keywords:
-keywords: ["Bluetooth and WSALookupServiceBegin for Device Inquiry Bluetooth"]
+- Bluetooth and WSALookupServiceBegin for Device Inquiry Bluetooth ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Bluetooth and WSALookupServiceBegin for Device Inquiry